hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Givens

-- _given_ is a new keyword.
+- _given_ is a new keyword
-- _given_'s in many ways replace implicits.
+- _given_'s in many ways replace implicits
 - more concise, less boilerplate
-- focusses on types instead of terms.
+- focus on types instead of terms

 ---